AndyDurden/kinad/README.md

 Input information needed:
 -------------------------
-List of species/minima
+List of species/minima <br>
-Stoiciometry of transformation
+Stoiciometry of transformation <br>
-Gibbs Free Activation barrier of transformation (enthalpy barrier is sufficient but not rigorous) Rate law exponents (order) of transformation
+Gibbs Free Activation barrier of transformation (enthalpy barrier is sufficient but not rigorous) <br>
+Rate law exponents (order) of transformation <br>

 Parameters:
 -----------
-Temperature
+Temperature <br>
-Initial State
+Initial State <br>
-Points in time solved for
+Points in time solved for <br>

 Output:
 -------
-Concentration at each point in time
+Concentration at each point in time <br>
-Conversion through each tranformation at each point in time
+Conversion through each tranformation at each point in time <br>

 Usage:
 -------
 Under Construction.
-Program was originally written for only intramolecular reactions (1:1 stoiciometry and 1st order), and the current usage involves an NxN activation barrier matrix in an input file and is executed with the command: python kinetic.py [input file] [output name] [time start (s)] [time end] [time step] [temperature (K)]
+Program was originally written for only intramolecular reactions (1:1 stoiciometry and 1st order), and the current usage involves an NxN activation barrier matrix in an input file and is executed with the command: <br>
+python kinetic.py [input file] [output name] [time start (s)] [time end] [time step] [temperature (K)]